bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_01.md

 Q2.
 Would you use decentralised or centralised systems for the following use cases and why?

 * Creation of a national identity system for its citizens.
-* A parcel tracking system for company xyz
+* A parcel tracking system for company xyz.
 * Tracking of rice production between Vietnam and Australia.
 * Voting for the next government.
 * Record the transaction history of lotus miles (points) of vietnam airlines.